derptest/phpmachinist/README.md

 They're totally awesome.
 Just either in the wrong language, or didn't quite do what I wanted.

+## Hip Hop VM (HHVM) Support

+Hip Hop VM is supported and tested.
+If you want to use the Doctrine store, it will require Doctrine ORM 2.4.x or newer.

+## Data Store Support

+The following data stores are currently supported:

+* PDO
+    * MySQL
+    * SQLite
+* Doctrine 2 ORM

 ## Install
 Add the package derptest/phpmachinist to your composer.json For more information about Composer, please visit http://getcomposer.org